KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/objectpool/README.md

 * Object pools can greatly speed-up applications.
 Sometimes, they are even inevitable to prevent resource exhaustion.
 * The more features (warm-up, shrinking, cleaning, error handling etc.), the more testing effort.
 Prefer managed pools (e.g. [Apache Commons Pool](https://commons.apache.org/proper/commons-pool/) over hand-made implementations.
 * As mentioned in the book, object pools can have unwanted side-effects on memory management.
 Always keep in mind that pooled objects stay longer in memory, often for the lifetime of the application.
-* No longer use any old thread pools, Java has the ExecutorService! :)
+* No longer use any old thread pools, Java has the ExecutorService! :wink:

 ## References